emirbahadirunsal/N-Gram-Language-Detection/README.md

 ## Future Work

 This is a simple language detection system and may not work perfectly for languages with similar alphabets or sentence structures.
 Future work could look at using larger N-grams, or considering other features of the text such as common words or phrases.
+More languages can be added.